 Psoriasis is a long-lasting autoimmune disease characterized by patches of abnormal skin which are typically red, dry, itchy, and scaly.

-The stratum granulosum layer of the epidermis is often missing or significantly decreased in Psoriatic lesions, the skin cells from the most superficial layer are also abnormal as they never fully mature.
+The stratum granulosum layer of the epidermis is often missing or significantly decreased in Psoriatic lesions, the skin cells from the most superficial layer are also abnormal as they are never fully mature.
 Cells multiply 10 times faster than normal, these extra skin cells form scales and red patches that are itchy and sometimes painful.

 The severity of Psoriasis varies from small, localized patches to complete body coverage.